Principal's Teaching and Learning Awards

 2020 Melanie Howard, Faculty of Engineering and Applied Science

-This award may not be conferred each year, depending on whether qualifying nominations are received.
+A maximum of 2 awards per year will be conferred.
+This award may not be conferred if qualifying nominations are not received.

 Selection Criteria:

-The successful team is decided through the main committee adjudication as the team nominated who best meets or exceeds the following criteria:
+The successful nominee is decided through the main committee adjudication as the nominee with the strongest package, who best meets or exceeds the criteria of the award:

-As with all Principal's Teaching Awards, two (2) letters of support are required.
+As with all Principal's Teaching Awards, two (2) letters of support are required, each authored by an individual or group other than the nominator(s).

 Award recipients will: